Cecil Beaton: Photography

-He was a photographer for the British edition of Vogue in 1931 when George Hoyningen-Huene, photographer for the French Vogue travelled to England with his new friend Horst.
+Beaton was renowned for his fashion photography and society portraits, capturing figures across British and international high society.
+He was a photographer for the British edition of Vogue in 1931 when George Hoyningen-Huene, photographer for French Vogue, travelled to England with his new friend Horst.
 Horst himself would begin to work for French Vogue in November of that year.
-The exchange and cross pollination of ideas between this collegial circle of artists across the Channel and the Atlantic gave rise to the look of style and sophistication for which the 1930s are known.
+The exchange and cross pollination of ideas between this collegial circle of artists across the Channel and the Atlantic gave rise to the look of style and sophistication associated with the 1930s.

-Beaton is known for his fashion photographs and society portraits.
-He worked as a staff photographer for Vanity Fair and Vogue in addition to photographing celebrities in Hollywood.
-In 1938, he inserted some tiny-but-still-legible anti-Semitic phrases (including the word 'kike') into American Vogue at the side of an illustration about New York society.
-The issue was recalled and reprinted, and Beaton was fired.
+In addition to contributing extensively to Vogue and working as a staff photographer for Vanity Fair, and he also photographed Hollywood celebrities, including Katharine Hepburn, Marlene Dietrich, and Audrey Hepburn, as well as prominent political and royal figures.
+In 1938, Beaton became embroiled in controversy when he inserted small but legible anti-Semitic phrases, including the word "kike," into an illustration in American Vogue about New York society.
+The issue was recalled and reprinted, and Beaton was subsequently dismissed from the magazine.

 Beaton returned to England, where the Queen recommended him to the Ministry of Information (MoI).
 He became a leading war photographer, best known for his images of the damage done by the German Blitz.
-His style sharpened and his range broadened, Beaton's career was restored by the war.
+With his style sharpened and his range broadened, Beaton's career was restored by the war.
+Beaton took over 7,000 photographs between 1940 and 1945 in Britain as well as in China and Africa.

-Beaton often photographed the Royal Family for official publication.
-Queen Elizabeth The Queen Mother was his favourite royal sitter, and he once pocketed her scented hankie as a keepsake from a highly successful shoot.
-Beaton took the famous wedding pictures of the Duke and Duchess of Windsor (wearing an haute couture ensemble by the noted American fashion designer Mainbocher).
-He photographed Princess Margaret in a cream Dior dress for her 21st birthday in 1951, which became one of the most iconic royal portraits of the 20th century.

-Queen Fawzia Fuad Chirine with Shah Mohammed Reza Pahlavi and their daughter, Princess Shahnaz Pahlavi, in Tehran during the Second World War.
-Photo by Cecil Beaton.